rohkash/savitar/README.md

 ## Part 3 Requirements
 * Incorporating notification based services for jobs searched by the candidate and setting triggers for job alerts.
+* Fulfil all requirements related to deployment of the extension to Chrome store.
 * Expanding the scope of the project to other portals such as Indeed, Monster.com etc. for the best possible user experience and time saving.

 ## License